 Students pursue the M.S. in computer information systems in any of the following content areas: databases, distributed systems, information systems management, object-oriented, software engineering, or biomedical informatics.
 The program is a hybrid of computer science (CS) and information systems (IS).
 It incorporates topics from both disciplines to allow students great flexibility in tailoring a graduate degree to suit their needs.

 - Flexible.
-The CIS program serves working professionals who want to pursue graduate study on a part-time basis, as well as full-time and international students.
+Our program serves working professionals who want to pursue graduate study on a part-time basis, as well as full-time and international students.

-- Top-Notch Faculty.We take our teaching seriously, and that's what sets us apart from the rest.
-But we are also active scholars, publishing regularly both nationally and internationally.
+- Top-Notch Faculty.We take our teaching seriously, publishing regularly both nationally and internationally, and that's what sets us apart.

 - State-of-the-art facilities.
 Within our facilities are a nationally recognized networking and data communication teaching laboratory, a Linux lab, an architecture lab, and student research project rooms.